-Measure 2a Do math for similar subject areal proficiency rates meet or exceed the district average?
-Result Points Points Possible Earned Math Proficiency Rate Exceeds Standard: The school's proficiency rate in math either exceeds the district average by 16 percentage points or more, or is at least 5 0 Comparison to District 80%.
-3 , serves Considered.
-The schools and finding served in mostly is abund to the district sucress or suresaft it by 1 - 15 normatizes united 30 - 45 0 מופנה אפונסות ווע ארוסס ז לוסורים ול הריים ווע הריים ביליסי בילים בילים ביליסי ביליסי ביליסי ביליסי בילים בי nose sure Mass teachard.
-The charife proficiency rate in math is 1 - 10 percentase points lower than the district average.
+INDICATOR 2: DISTRICT PROFICIENCY COMPARISON Points Points Measure 2a Do math (or similar subject area) proficiency rates meet or exceed the district average?
+Result Possible Earned Math Proficiency Rate Comparison to District Exceeds Standard: The school's proficiency rate in math either exceeds the district average by 16 percentage points or more, or is at least 80%.
+50 0 Meets Standard: The school's proficiency rate in math is equal to the district average, or exceeds it by 1 - 15 percentage points.
+30 - 45 0 Does Not Meet Standard: The school's proficiency rate in math is 1 - 10 percentage points lower than the district average.
 15 - 29 0 Falls Far Below Standard: The school's proficiency rate in math is 11 or more percentage points lower than the district average.
-0 - 14 0 1 c The district average will be determined using the same grade set as is served by the public charter school.
-Because IDVA is a virtual school > Notes serving students in multiple districts, other Idaho virtual schools (instead of the district) will be used as the comparison group for purposes of this measure. į ĺ Co.
-C. A. Lincitate annial association of state many or surfaced the electric successes?
-Result Points Points Measure 20 סס בדא (סו sutiliat subject area) protingency faces incorporate area (or sutiliat subject area) faces incorporate area) Possible Earned ELA Proficiency Rate Comparison to District Exceeds Standard: The school's proficiency rate in ELA either exceeds the district average by 16 percentage points or more, or is at least 20 0 80% Meets Standard: The school's proficiency rate in ELA is equal to the district average, or exceeds it by 1 - 15 percentage points.
+0 - 14 0 Notes The district average will be determined using the same grade set as is served by the public charter school.
+Because IDVA is a virtual school serving students in multiple districts, other Idaho virtual schools (instead of the district) will be used as the comparison group for purposes of this measure.
+0 Measure 2b Do ELA (or similar subject area) proficiency rates meet or exceed the district average?
+Result Points Possible Points Earned ELA Proficiency Rate Comparison to District Exceeds Standard: The school's proficiency rate in ELA either exceeds the district average by 16 percentage points or more, or is at least 80%.
+50 0 Meets Standard: The school's proficiency rate in ELA is equal to the district average, or exceeds it by 1 - 15 percentage points.
 30 - 45 0 Does Not Meet Standard: The school's proficiency rate in ELA is 1 - 10 percentage points lower than the district average.
 15 - 29 0 Falls Far Below Standard: The school's proficiency rate in ELA is 11 or more percentage points lower than the district average.
-0 - 14 0 ı 0 The district average will be determined using the same grade set as is served by the public charter school.
-Because IDVA is a virtual school Notes serving students in multiple districts, other Idaho virtual schools (instead of the district) will be used as the comparison group for purposes of this measure.
+0 - 14 0 Notes The district average will be determined using the same grade set as is served by the public charter school.
+Because IDVA is a virtual school serving students in multiple districts, other Idaho virtual schools (instead of the district) will be used as the comparison group for 0